Blob2763/easydebugger/README.md

 | `value`   | yes      | N/A     | the variable's value |
 | `name`    | yes      | N/A     | the variable's name  |

-in the future, i might add functionality to detect the variable name automatically. there will be be a way to override this because the detection is not always accurate

 ### timers
 you can time how long code takes to run using `ed.start_timer()` and `ed.end_timer()`